Skip to main content

 Skitterphoto / Pexels

-If your flight gets canceled for any reason other than weather, then your airline owes you some sort of compensation.
+If your flight gets canceled for any reason other than weather, then your airline owes you some compensation.
 Research your airline for specific details on what they are required to offer you.
 Many airlines will try to make you walk away with only a voucher for future travel; however, they often owe you a full refund.
-If your flight gets canceled in a city that is not your own, then you are entitled to ask for compensation in the form of meal vouchers or hotel stays.

 Stay calm and flexible

 The most important travel tip is to stay calm and learn to be flexible.
-Holiday travel can be very stressful, but everything is likely to be just fine.
+Holiday travel can be very stressful, but everything will likely be fine.
 Staying calm and being nice to airport employees will go a long way.
 Try to embrace the adventure and peacefully solve any issues that arise.
 Make sure you are always informed about your flight status and be prepared to adapt your plans accordingly.
 Purchasing travel insurance can also provide an extra layer of protection in case of unexpected disruptions.

 Amanda Teague